tauseefusman/Snowflake-AI-Toolkit/README.md

 An interactive environment where users can experiment with Snowflake Cortex functions, test prompts, and and play around with cortex functions.

 ### Build
-A dedicated section for constructing and deploying custom data pipelines, workflows, and applications using Snowflake's native capabilities.
+A dedicated section for constructing and deploying data pipelines and workflows using Snowflake Cortex's powerful AI capabilities, enabling seamless integration with your Snowflake databases and tables
+- Text completion and generation using the COMPLETE function
+- Retrieval-Augmented Generation (RAG) for question answering with your own data
+- Fine-tuning large language models on your custom datasets

 ### Notification
 A notification system that keeps users informed about task completions, error messages as logs ensuring smooth operation monitoring.